23. The Principles of Seeking to Grasp God’s Will

 In real life, you must pray whenever anything happens to you.
 At the very first instance, you must kneel and pray—this is crucial.
 Prayer demonstrates your attitude toward God in His presence.
 You would not do it if God were not in your heart.
 Some people say, “I pray but still God does not enlighten me!”
 You must not say that.
 First look at whether your motivations for prayer are right; if you truly seek the truth and often pray to God, then He may well enlighten you in some matter so that you may understand—in a word, God will make you understand.
 Without the enlightenment of God, you could not understand on your own: You lack the acumen, you do not have the brain for it, and this is unattainable by human intellect.
 When you do understand, is that understanding born of your own mind?
 If you are not enlightened by the Holy Spirit, then no one you ask will know what the meaning is of the Spirit’s work or what God means; only when God Himself tells you the meaning will you know.
 And so, the first thing to do when something happens to you is to pray.
 Prayer requires probing with a seeking attitude, and expressing your thoughts, opinions, and attitudes—this is what it should involve.
 Simply going through the motions will have no effect, so do not blame the Holy Spirit for not enlightening you.
 I have found that in some people’s faith in God, they go on believing, but God is only on their lips.
 God is not in their hearts, they deny the work of the Spirit, and they deny prayer as well; they merely read the words of God, and nothing more.
 Can this be called faith in God?
 They keep on and on believing until God disappears altogether from their faith.
 In particular, there are those who often handle general affairs, and feel they are so busy and get nothing for all their efforts.
 This is a case of people not walking the right path in their faith in God.
 Is it not hard work to take the right way?
 They fail to take this way even after understanding much doctrine, and are prone to take the downhill path.
 So when something happens to you, you must spend more time praying and seeking—this is the very least you should do.
 Learning how to seek the will of God and the intentions of the Holy Spirit is the key.
 If people who believe in God are incapable of experiencing and practicing thus, then they will gain nothing, and their faith will count for nothing.

-Excerpted from “See All Things Through the Eyes of Truth” in Records of Christ’s Talks
+Excerpted from “See All Things Through the Eyes of Truth” in Records of Talks of Christ of the Last Days

 If a believer’s actions are out of touch with the truth, then he is the same as an unbeliever.
 This is the type of person who does not have God in his heart, and who leaves God, and such a person is like a hired worker in God’s family who does some odd jobs for his master, receives a little compensation, and then leaves.
 This is simply not a person who believes in God.
 Previously, there was mention of what you can do to gain God’s approval.
 Approval from God is the first thing you should think about and work for; it should be the principle and scope of your practice.
 The reason you should determine whether what you are doing is in line with the truth is that if it is in line with the truth, then it certainly conforms with God’s will.
 It is not that you should measure whether the matter is right or wrong, or if it accords with everyone else’s tastes, or if it is in line with your own desires; rather, you should determine whether it is in accordance with the truth, and whether or not it benefits the work and interests of the church.
 If you give consideration to these things, then you will be more and more in line with God’s will when you do things.
 If you do not consider these aspects, and merely rely on your own will when doing things, then you are guaranteed to do them incorrectly, because the will of man is not the truth and, of course, is incompatible with God.
 If you wish to be approved by God, then you must practice according to the truth rather than according to your own will.
 Some people engage in certain private matters in the name of fulfilling their duties.
 Their brothers and sisters then see this as inappropriate, and reproach them for it, but these people do not accept the blame.
 They think that because it was a personal matter that did not involve the church’s work, finances, or people, it therefore does not count as violating the scope of the truth, and God should not interfere in this matter.
 Some things might seem to you to be private matters that do not involve any principle or truth.
 However, looking at the thing you did, you were being very selfish in that you gave no consideration to the work of God’s family or how what you did would affect it; you were only considering your own benefit.
 This already involves the propriety of the saints, as well as issues to do with a person’s humanity.
 Even though what you were doing did not involve the interests of the church, nor did it involve the truth, engaging in a private matter while claiming to be performing your duty is not in line with the truth.
 Regardless of what you are doing, how big or small a matter is, and whether you are doing it to fulfill your duty in God’s family or for your own private reasons, you must consider whether what you are doing conforms with God’s will, as well as whether it is something that a person with humanity should do.
 If you seek the truth like that in everything you do, then you are a person who truly believes in God.
 If you devoutly treat every matter and every truth in this way, then you will be able to achieve changes in your disposition.
 Some people think that when they are doing something personal, they can just ignore the truth, do it as they wish, and do it in whatever way makes them happy and in whatever manner is advantageous to them.
 They do not give the slightest consideration to how it might affect God’s family, nor do they consider whether or not what they are doing befits saintly propriety.
 Finally, once they are finished with the matter, they grow dark inside and feel uncomfortable, though they do not know why.
 Is this retribution not deserved?
 If you do things that are not approved by God, then you have offended God.
 If someone does not love the truth, and frequently does things based on their own will, then they will frequently offend God.
 Such people are ordinarily not approved by God in what they do, and if they do not repent, then punishment will not be very far off.